%s1 / %s2

 From Kristin Dreyer Kramer | Part of the Reel Discovery series | 03:00

-Padrepio_small Each week on Reel Discovery, host Kristin Dreyer Kramer takes a quick look at the latest in movies -- from the hottest new blockbusters to little-known indies and even Blu-ray releases.
+Unsunghero_small Each week on Reel Discovery, host Kristin Dreyer Kramer takes a quick look at the latest in movies -- from the hottest new blockbusters to little-known indies and even Blu-ray releases.
 Whether you prefer explosive action movies or quiet dramas, you're sure to discover something worth watching.
-On the latest show, Kristin moves into a tumultuous small Italian town with a saint in the making in Padre Pio.
+On the latest show, Kristin follows a family’s true story of hardship and determination in Unsung Hero.

 To read more, visit NightsAndWeekends.com.